cascade-core/core/doc/creating-blocks.md

 storages for the block and if the block storage returns the block, search is over.
 However, block storage may return only a block configuration instead of instance of [Block] class.
-In this case the [CascadeController] looks for a hashbang in the block configuration and calls specified hashbang handler to create [Block] instance.
+In this case the [CascadeController] looks for a shebang in the block configuration and calls specified shebang handler to create [Block] instance.

 [CascadeController]: @ref Cascade::Core::CascadeController